Document

 They may be considered unlisted for the purpose of taxes in India.
 The shares are short-term when held for less than 3 years and long-term when sold after 3 years.
 Starting FY 2016-17, Unlisted Equity Shares shall be short-term capital assets – when sold within 24 months of holding them and long-term capital assets – when sold after 24 months of holding them [Applicable for sales made on or after 1st April 2016].

-The period of holding begins from the exercise date up to the date of sale.
+The period of holding begins from the exercise date and ends on the date of sale.
 In this case, short-term gains are taxed at income-tax slab rates, and long-term gains are taxed at 20% after indexation of cost.

-Summary of Tax implication on the sale of stocks as follows
+Summary of Tax implications on the sale of stocks is as follows

 Holding Period